 The mission and vision of your startup will often involve disrupting or redefining an industry.
 Your product or service is designed to save your customers time and money, and ultimately make life easier.

 Startups with a meaningful vision and mission are sometimes more likely to encounter financial success along their journey.
 This successful scaling presents another opportunity for startup leaders to make an impact: through charitable giving.

-Fidelity Investments and Shoobx held a webinar as part of their “Moonshot Series,” with the intent of educating startup founders and employees on managing their wealth.
+Recently, we held a webinar as part of our “Moonshot Series,” with the intent of educating startup founders and employees on managing their wealth.
 The panel included Margot Navins, Vice President of Corporate & Executive Giving at Fidelity Charitable, who gave insights into how startups can build a charity strategy as they grow.